jfv492/VisuSpeak/02. Project Development/a. Testing/AI Model/Digital Ocean/README.md

 ```

 ## Reference
 We followed a tutorial from Digital Ocean.
-Please find the link to the tutotial [here](https://www.digitalocean.com/community/tutorials/how-to-build-a-neural-network-to-translate-sign-language-into-english)
+Please find the link to the tutotial [here](https://www.digitalocean.com/community/tutorials/how-to-build-a-neural-network-to-translate-sign-language-into-english) to follow along for the reamining steps.